lucaspetti/lucaspetti/README.md

 ## Lucas Petti

-I am a software developer and musician currently living in Berlin, Germany.
+I am a software developer and musician currently living in Portugal.

 💻 I have experience and enjoy working with Ruby, Golang and Javascript.